masonproffitt/uproot-tutorial/_episodes/05-columnar-analysis.md

 ## Selections from a jagged array

-Let's look at a comparion for a jagged array, using the absolute value of muon eta:
+Let's look at a comparison for a jagged array, using the absolute value of muon eta:

 ~~~
 eta_mask = abs(branches['Muon_eta']) < 2